Chart: Black Americans have faced pandemic-level unemployment for a decade

-In March, the New York Times gave up its most valuable real estate—the right hand column— for a bar chart that showed the staggering and unprecedented 3.3 million unemployment claims brought on by the coronavirus pandemic.
-That number only increased, and by April unemployment in the United States was at a record 14.7%.
+In March, the New York Times gave up its most valuable real estate—the right-hand column—for a bar chart that showed the staggering and unprecedented 3.3 million unemployment claims brought on by the coronavirus pandemic.
+That number only increased, and by April, unemployment in the United States was at a record 14.7%.

 But Black Americans have been experiencing unemployment at that level for a decade, according to a striking new ProPublica infographic—and when the pandemic struck, Black Americans were affected by unemployment even more acutely.